How to Install Google Analytics 4 – In Easy Steps

 This article assumes you have an existing universal analytics property.

-So whilst it’s not imminent, it’s probably a good idea to begin your Google Analytics 4 upgrade to access all the new features and reports it offers.
-Upgrading will also give you the time to navigate around the new dashboard to find the data and reports you need to improve your customer experience.
+It’s probably a good idea to ensure Google Analytics 4 is up to date to access all the new features and reports it offers.
+Upgrading will also give you time to navigate the new dashboard and find the data and reports you need to improve your customer experience.

 How to Upgrade to Google Analytics 4